nus-mtp/1516/about.md

 * apply rigorous and principled software development methodologies and techniques to develop user-friendly, robust, secure, and efficient software systems
 * apply appropriate mathematics and computer science principles in one or more specialization to analyze and formulate an application problem, and to design, implement, and evaluate the solution of the problems.
-* demonstrate strong communication and teamwork skills to work with and
+* demonstrate strong communication and teamwork skills, and
 * contribute to a software team.

 #### Prerequisites